 Though tied more immutably to certain platforms, the same is ultimately true of films being a sequence of images and sounds (rather than, say, a film reel)—and games being the experiential interface of an underlying ruleset and code (rather than, say, a NES cartridge).

 Granted, there is, at any given time, including the partial contents of hard drives and libraries around the world, a subset of matter that corresponds to all extant copies of a particular book, film, or game.
-But it is an arbitrarily telescoping set which can be added to or subtracted from according to the will (or whim) of interested agents; it does not seem to draw a line around the identity of the type in the way that your matter at any given moment seems to do for you.
+But it is an arbitrarily telescoping set which can be added to or subtracted from according to the will (or whim) of interested agents; it does not seem to draw a line around the identity of the work in the way that your matter at any given moment seems to do for you.
 And at any rate, that kind of loose conceptual amalgamation of all existing copies of Things Fall Apart—does not seem to be what people actually mean when they talk about the book (what the book is like, whether it is a good book, any possible meaning of the book, and so forth).
 And in the case of a memorizable artwork like a novel, holding to that position would lead to strange consequences, such as some of the matter that constitutes particular works arguably being matter that is inside of human brains.

 And zeroing in on our main topic here, often no singular definitive physical copy of a game precedes mass production, if there is ever a physical copy at all apart from the atomic presence of the storage of the data on various hard drives.
 And even if one is speaking of the source code (which it is fairly trivial to demonstrate is not what almost anyone is trying to refer to when they refer to a game in general discourse), that code is often duplicated across multiple workstations.
-Unless we are dealing with a rare collectible or one of them is broken, a person usually doesn’t much care what makes one copy of Ratchet and Clank for the Playstation 2 different from another same-release-version, same-region copy of Ratchet and Clank for the Playstation 2.
+Ultimately, unless we are dealing with a rare collectible or one of them is broken, a person usually doesn’t much care what makes one copy of Ratchet and Clank for the Playstation 2 different from another same-release-version, same-region copy of Ratchet and Clank for the Playstation 2.
 What we are trying to figure out, rather, is what makes the HD release of Ratchet and Clank for the Playstation 3 different from Ratchet and Clank for the Playstation 2, and how (if at all) that affects its identity.

 Ultimately, what we want to know about is an identity that isn’t necessarily tied to all of a work’s currently associated matter, nor to any particular subset of its currently associated matter.
 That’s a shame.
 It seemed like such a promising answer!
 So . . . if matter isn’t going to help us, then where do we turn?
 Well, Thomas Ainsworth describes the situation thus: